We're responsible for installing, maintaining and approving road signs and markings across the borough.

 You can report a damaged road sign to us here.

-Road markings are just as important as road signs; they contribute to a safe driving environment and convey information to road users which might not be possible using upright signs.
+Road markings are just as important as road signs; they contribute to a safe driving environment.
+They convey information to road users which might not be possible using upright signs.

-Road markings can be advisory, for example keep clear markings, or enforceable, for example yellow lines, box junctions, or stop lines.
+Road markings can be advisory, for example keep clear markings.
+They can also be enforceable, for example yellow lines, box junctions, or stop lines.

 We don't approve the placement of mirrors on a road to help with visibility issues.

-Rather than improving road safety, mirrors can be more of a hazard as they can dazzle drivers, affect their ability to judge the distance of oncoming traffic, and can be subject to vandalism.
+Rather than improving road safety, mirrors can be more of a hazard as they can dazzle drivers.
+This affects their ability to judge the distance of oncoming traffic, and can be subject to vandalism.

 If we find a mirror that's been placed on a road, we'll treat it as an obstruction and remove it.